GLOBAL MARKETS-Dollar, Chinese shares steady as Europe wobbles

 is causing panic selling."

-Lagarde as saying a Greek exit from the euro was a possibility.
+IMF chief Christine Lagarde as saying a Greek exit from the euro

 The Frankfurter Allgemeine Zeitung changed the quote in